EnviroDIY/ModularSensors/extras/AWS_IoT_SetCertificates/ReadMe.md

 As before, you need to see the file in a text editor and you may get a security warning when you open it.

 Once you have the file open, it should look like a bunch of random characters sandwiched between the lines `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`.
-Find and replace the text `paste the private key here` with the text of your certificate.
+Find and replace the text `paste the private key here` with the text of your private key.
-Make sure that the text begins and ends with the lines `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` as it does in the example and in your certificate text.
+Make sure that the text begins and ends with the lines `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` as it does in the example and in your private key.

 ### Customize the Set Certificates program